arghadeep23/arghadeep23/README.md

 - 👋 Hi, I’m Arghadeep Dey, a 3rd year undergraduate student pursuing B.Tech in CSE from IIIT Vadodara.
-- 👀 I’m am interested in full stack web development, data structures and algorithms and LLMs.
+- 👀 I’m am interested in full stack web development, data structures, algorithms and LLMs.
 - 👨‍💻So far, I have experience in working with the MERN stack and explored tech stacks like WebSockets, SSEs, GraphQL.
 - 🌱 I’m currently learning Redux and its advanced applications, CSS frameworks like Tailwind, Material UI, ShadCN.
 - 🎯 I am open to working and is looking for internships as a SDE intern or as a Full Stack Developer (Web).